How to reinstall Windows 10 without losing data

 Reinstalling Windows 10 can wipe your system clean; here’s how to keep your files intact

-The following guide will explain exactly how to reinstall Windows 10 and reset your computer to its default settings without losing the important files, personal data, and programs on the system.
+In this guide, we'll explain how to reinstall Windows 10 and reset your computer to its default settings without losing data, including important files, personal data, and programs.

 Method 1: Using the “Reset this PC” option

 To reset your Windows 10 PC using the “Reset this PC” option, use the following steps:

 - Right-click on the Windows start button on the bottom left-hand corner of the screen to open the settings menu.

 - Click “Settings.”

 - Click on “Update & Security.”

 - Under“Reset this PC,” click “Get started.”